Save

 Inalienable Rights Natural rights that cannot be taken away by a government.

-Montesquieu French philosopher who argued the best form of government was one that had separation of powers.
+Montesquieu French philosopher who argued the best form of government was one that was limited with a separation of powers.

-Rousseau Swissborn French philosopher who argued governments attain the right to exist and govern by the consent of the governed.
+Rousseau Swiss born French philosopher who argued governments attain the right to exist and govern by the consent of the general will of the people.

-House of Burgesses 1618 - The first representative assembly in North America established in Virginia.
+House of Burgesses 1618 - The first representative assembly in North America established in Jamestown (Virginia).

-Mayflower Compact 1620 - The first written constitution of self government in North America drafted by the Pilgrims.
+Mayflower Compact 1620 - The Pilgrims drafted the first written constitution for self government in North America.

 Articles of Confederation The first constitution of the United States that established a weak central government and strong state governments.